Crelloc/hushhushvpn/README.md

 Converted [Angristan's](https://github.com/angristan/openvpn-install) VPN script to IaC

-Only Tested on Linux Mint 21.1 but should run on Linux and MAC
+Developed on Linux Mint 21.1 but should run on Linux and MAC

 ### Getting started